Femi Oyeniran: Career

 As an actor, he is best known for his roles as 'Moony' in Kidulthood and its sequel Adulthood, as well as 'Bookie', in a comedy spin-off Anuvahood, a film made by Adam Deacon.
 It's A Lot, which he co-wrote, co-directed and co-produced was released in Spring 2013.
 (UK).
-In 2014, he produced a 10-part series for Sky Living called Venus vs. Mars, which aired in April 2015.
-In the same year, he directed the short film "Red Room", and starred alongside Kelly Brook and Georgia Groome in 'Taking Stock' by award-winning director Maeve Murphy.
-He also played the lead in Film London funded 'City Lights'.
-2016 saw Oyeniran independently release feature film The Intent, which he co/wrote, co/produced and co/directed with Nicky 'Slimting' Walker.
+In 2014, he produced a ten-part series for Sky Living called Venus vs. Mars, which aired in April 2015.
+In the same year, he directed the short film Red Room, and starred alongside Kelly Brook and Georgia Groome in Taking Stock by award-winning director Maeve Murphy.
+He also played the lead in Film London-funded City Lights.
+2016 saw Oyeniran independently release the feature film The Intent, which he co-wrote, co-produced and co-directed with Nicky 'Slimting' Walker.
 The film was received positively as a story with "confidence and style".
-In November 2016, he executive produced ITV2 comedy Dropperz, and went on to work as assistant producer on Kudos/Sky Atlantic series TIN STAR.
-The prequel to the 2016 hit, The Intent, The Intent 2: The Come Up (Co-Written, Produced & Directed alongside Nicky Slimting Walker) stood tall at the box-office on its opening weekend (21 September 2018), opening as the No. 1 film in several of the UK's biggest Cinemas (Odeon Greenwich, Showcase Newham, Odeon Luxe Birmingham Broadway Plaza, Odeon Surrey Quays and Showcase Walsall), and enjoying the second highest screen average that weekend.
+In November 2016, he executive produced ITV2 comedy Dropperz, and went on to work as assistant producer on Kudos/Sky Atlantic series Tin Star.
+The prequel to the 2016 hit The Intent, The Intent 2: The Come Up (Co-Written, Produced & Directed alongside Nicky Slimting Walker) stood tall at the box-office on its opening weekend (21 September 2018), opening as the No. 1 film in several of the UK's biggest Cinemas (Odeon Greenwich, Showcase Newham, Odeon Luxe Birmingham Broadway Plaza, Odeon Surrey Quays and Showcase Walsall), and enjoying the second highest screen average that weekend.
 It is now available on Netflix.
 The film won Best UK Movie at the Mvisa awards.
-It also won big at the National Film Awards, picking up three awards including "Best Action Film.
-Femi also wrote episode 5 of Netflix series Turn Up Charlie, which sees Idris Elba playing the lead.
+It also won big at the National Film Awards, picking up three awards, including "Best Action Film".
+Oyeniran also wrote episode 5 of the Netflix series Turn Up Charlie, which featured Idris Elba playing the lead.

-Oyeniran wrote and produced the feature film The Intent Starring Scorcher, Krept and Konan, Shone Romulus, Jade Asha and Dylan Duffus.
+Oyeniran wrote and produced the feature film The Intent It starred Scorcher, Krept and Konan, Shone Romulus, Jade Asha and Dylan Duffus.
 The film won Best feature at the BT British Urban Film Festival awards in 2017.

-Oyeniran has also served as a host of The BUFF Awards, co-presenting on 3 occasions (2016 with Larushka Ivan-Zadeh, 2019 with Linda Egwuekwe, 2022 with Mosique Lavontelle).
-He presented the ceremony solo on 2 occasions (in 2020 and 2021).

-In addition to his work in film, television and theatre, Femi has delivered a series of workshops to young people in Young Offenders Institutions.
-In 2014 Femi was invited to give a TEDxParliament Talk on the theme of democracy, which was inspired by his extensive work with young offenders.
+In addition to his work in film, television and theatre, Oyeniran has delivered a series of workshops to young people in Young Offenders Institutions.
+In 2014, Oyeniran was invited to give a TEDxParliament Talk on the theme of democracy, which was inspired by his extensive work with young offenders.
 He also sat as a Commissioner on the Speaker of the House of Commons' Commission on Digital Democracy Commission, which explored modes of improving democratic participation through the use of technology.